InterLinked1/fastfilezilla/README.md

 The script here cross-compiles FileZilla for Windows on Debian-based Linux.

-For convenience, a binary download of running this script (3.65.0 upstream) is provided.
+For convenience, a binary download of running this script (3.67.1 upstream) is provided.
 The binary is not signed.

+## Patches Applied

+- `anytimeouts.diff` - Allow choosing values 1 through 9 for "Connection timeout".
+   Official FileZilla only allows choosing 10 or higher (or disabling completely).
+- `short_tab_names.diff` - Show just the site name in tabs, without the URI, to save space.

 ## OS Support